Crispy Air Fryer Red Potatoes

 Yes, it is best to pat dry your potatoes so that the oil and seasonings will stick to them.
 This is also a key step to ensuring that they come out perfectly crispy!

-How do I keep potatoes from sticking the air fryer?
+How do I keep potatoes from sticking to the air fryer basket?

 Spray the air fryer basket with some non-stick cooking spray and make sure that all potatoes have a light coating of oil.
 This will help prevent them from sticking to the bottom and sides of the air fryer.

-A gray bowl with crispy air fryer roasted potatoes and a large serving spoon.
+A gray bowl with crispy air fryer red potatoes and a large serving spoon.

 5 from 3 votes